 Military Honor Services will be at Fort Logan National Cemetery on Tuesday, January 28, 2020 at 3:00 p.m.
 MST.
 His family will spread his ashes in Resurrection Bay, Seward, Alaska in June, 2020.

-In lieu of flowers, please donate to Toys for Tots.To send flowers to the family of David Mellinger , please visit Tribute Store
+In lieu of flowers, please donate to Toys for Tots.To send flowers to the family or plant a tree in memory of David Mellinger , please visit Tribute Store